 With a dedicated swim mode, the sound provided is clear enough, while not only will your ears be free from potential irritation incursions, you’ll be able to hear ambient noise, like the lifeguard blowing their whistle at you for excessive splashing.
 This same facet means that sound does tend to bleed out when above water, so although great for cycling or running, they’re likely to annoy anyone you sit next to on the bus.

 Although offset by the other benefits, the lack of Bluetooth does mean you’re left to plug the headphones in to upload songs or podcasts, and they’ll be no pairing with your phone to take calls.
 Still, if swimming is your main concern, these are an excellent choice.

-Read our full Shokz OpenSwim review
+Read our in-depth Shokz OpenSwim review

 Back on dry land, charging and uploading are achieved via a magnetic, USB-based dock.
 Although we found it necessary to regularly clean the very small charging points on the device as they can get clogged up.